Satopanth Lake – Satopanth Trek Route and Travel Guide

 2. How do I reach Madmaheshwar?

-To reach Madmaheshwar, one has to trek from the town of Ransi, which is about 25 kilometers from Ukhimath.
+To reach Madmaheshwar, one has to trek from the town of Ransi, which is about 25 kilometres from Ukhimath.
 The trek is moderately difficult and takes approximately 8 – 10 hours to complete, depending on your pace and weather conditions.
 It offers breathtaking views of the surrounding Himalayan mountains and lush green valleys.

 3. When is the best time to visit Madmaheshwar?